-The festival of San Fermín in Pamplona, is a very popular annual celebration held annually from 6 July.
-Over 1 million people each year participate in this unique festival.
-It has become probably the most internationally renowned fiesta in Spain.
+The festival of San Fermín in Pamplona is an extremely popular annual celebration held annually from 6 July.
+Over one million people each year participate in this unique festival.
+It has become the most internationally renowned fiesta in Spain.

 The fiestas are celebrated in honor of San Fermin, patron saint of Navarra, although the religious aspect would seem to have taken on a secondary role over the last years.

 The person who sets it off is decided by the city mayor.
 It is usually done by a person from the different city council political groups or with some non-politicians which performed significant achievements during the year in the local area.

 Every day of the San Fermin Festival, in the morning, there is a unique parade of giants and big heads (gigantes y cabezudos).
 The eight giants’ figures were built by the painter from Pamplona and it is a tradition that lasts for more than 150 years.

 These eight giant figures represent four pairs of kings and queens of four different races and continents – Europe, Asia, America, and Africa.